nkalexiou/suricatajs/README.md

 ### Functionality

-Suricatajs uses a sqlite database and is written in python.
-It works by parsing urls defined in targets.txt, for javascript references.
-When a scipr is found a checksum is calculated and inserted in the database if no previous reference for the script exists in the database.

-If the javascript is already monitored (or else exists in the database) then a new checksum is created and compared with the stored one.
-In case of missmatch an alert is created and inserted in the database.
+Suricatajs uses an sqlite database and monitors all urls defined in targets.txt.
+The checksum of each javascript file running on these webpages is generated and saved in the database.
+With each run a new checksum is generated and compared with the one existing in the database.
+If these do not match, an alert is created and stored in the database.

+### Extensions and Discussion

+The current code is intended to be used as a template and can be greatly extended and customised.
+As examples of improvements, alerts can be posted to slack channels, new checksums can be set as "accepted" and replace old checksums in the database, ignore-lists of javascript can be created etc.